burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Please check the details in Standard.
 C++ 2003. p.
 233. 13.5.1 - 13.5.7.

-According to the Language standard, operators cannot be overloaded as static methods of a class.
+According to the Language standard, operators **cannot** be overloaded as static methods of a class.

 It is possible to overload operators in C++ only via:
-* As a functions
+* As a function
 * As non-static class methods
 * Some operators `=`, `[]`, `->` can be overloaded as a non-static class member function only.